 Punitive damages are typically not recoverable in an action based on the Wrongful Death Act.
 Mattyasovszky v.
 West Town Bus Co., 61 Ill.
 2d 31, 34 (1975).
 However, there is an exception to the general rule.
 In National Bank of Bloomington v.
 Norfolk Western Railroad Co., 73 Ill.
-2d 160 (1978), the court held that, where a statute expressly provides that punitive damages are available and that punitive damages are available after the death of the injured party, the Wrongful Death Act does not prevent recovery of punitive damages.
+2d 160 (1978), the court held that, where a statute expressly provides that punitive damages are available and that punitive damages are available and that punitive damages are available and that punitive damages.
 One such statute is the Public Utilities Act.
 (For further discussion of actions that survive death, see Section B, The Survival Act.)